Ready to Get Started?

 READ MORE>>

-HIDDEN ADVANTAGES OF CHAPTER 13 BANKRUPTCY
+WHAT ARE THE ADVANTAGES OF CHAPTER 13 BANKRUPTCY?

 Under Chapter 13, your debt is reorganized as part of a payment plan, which allows you to catch up on your debt over time, rather than eliminate it.
 There are some major advantages to the Chapter 13 filing: you no longer have to pass a means test that requires you to be lower income, and you get to keep your assets rather than have many of your treasured possessions stripped away and sold off to pay your debt.